ansible/ansible/docs/docsite/rst/user_guide/playbooks_environment.rst

 .. note::
-   ``ansible_env:`` is normally populated by fact gathering (M(gather_facts)) and the value of the variables depends on the user that did the gathering action, so if you change remote_user/become_user you might end up using the wrong values for those variables.
+   ``ansible_env:`` is normally populated by fact gathering (M(gather_facts)) and the value of the variables depends on the user that did the gathering action.
+If you change remote_user/become_user you might end up using the wrong values for those variables.

 You might also want to simply specify the environment for a single task::